SherG/sherrieg/content/blog/darya-dugin-assasination/index.md

 Last night I read the news about the assasination of Daria Dugin (also spelled Darya Dugina) - the daughter of Russian activist and far-right ideologue Alexander Dugin.

-This was a horrifying tableau; I can't imagine what it must have been like for the father to be at the scene of his daughter's murder.
+This was a horrifying tableau, with the father at the scene of his daughter's murder.

-Reports are thin on details and contradictory: most say the car targeted was really the father's car, but other say the car was actually registered to the daughter.
+Reports are thin on details and contradictory.
+Most say the car targeted was really the father's car.
+Others say the car was actually registered to the daughter.

 After I read several versions of this story, two ironies came to mind.